 Do Soccer Players Change Jerseys At Halftime?

 Most soccer players change jerseys at halftime.
 This is usually due to two main reasons: For the care of the player’s health and the care of the quality of pictures on TV.
 It’s embarrassing for spectators to watch players running with dirty shirts.
-It also doesn’t feel comfortable for players to wear a dirty shirt and full of sweat.
+It also doesn’t feel comfortable for players to wear a dirty shirt full of sweat.

-If you have played soccer in your city, area, with your friends, colleagues or classmates, you know it doesn’t feel comfortable to wear the same shirt during the second half of the game.
+If you have played soccer in your city, or area, with your friends, colleagues or classmates, you know it doesn’t feel comfortable to wear the same shirt during the second half of the game.

 Imagine sweating, taking a break for 15 minutes, then going back to play wearing the same jersey.
 It feels uncomfortable.